Because of You (single album): Promotion

 The group officially made their comeback on SBS's Inkigayo performing "When I Fall" and "Because of You".
-The group then performed on Inkigayo, KBS's Music Bank and MBC's Music Core on a weekly basis to promote the song.
-After School did not perform on Mnet's M!
-Countdown due to conflicts between Pledis and the broadcasting company.
+The group then performed on Inkigayo, KBS's Music Bank and MBC's Show!
+Music Core on a weekly basis to promote the song.
+After School did not perform on Mnet's M Countdown due to conflicts between Pledis and the broadcasting company.
 Pledis stated that the conflicts were "concerning the fairness of the MAMA awards."

 Commercial performance

-Prior to its release the single had accumulated over 30,000 pre-orders, a considerably high number for a small-agency group.
-Shortly after the song was released, the song topped various online music charts in South Korea and was an instant hit.
+Prior to the album, the lead single "Because of You" had accumulated over 30,000 pre-orders, a considerably high number for a small-agency group.
+Shortly after the album's release, "Because of You" topped various online music charts in South Korea and was an instant hit.
 The song achieved a daily and weekly "all-kill" by topping all daily and weekly charts on online music stores.
-"Because of You" then debuted at #1 on the Gaon Digital Chart for the month of December, which was a rarity for rookie groups from small agencies.
-It also went on to win a triple crown on SBS Inkigayo.
-The song has since been downloaded over 4,000,000 times, becoming After School's best selling song to date.
+"Because of You" then debuted at number 1 on the Gaon Digital Chart for the month of December, which was a rarity for rookie groups from small agencies.
+It also went on to win a triple crown on Inkigayo.

-The physical single had similar success, debuting at #2 on the Gaon Weekly Album Chart and it managed to stay in the top 10 for 3 weeks.
+The single album had similar success, debuting at number 2 on the Gaon Weekly Album Chart and it managed to stay in the top 10 for 3 weeks.
 It has since gone on to sell over 20,000 copies in South Korea.

-The remixed version of "Because of You" debuted at #76 on the Gaon Weekly Singles Chart and the b-side, When I Fall, debuted at #82 on the chart due to After School briefly promoting the song after they finished promotions for the title track.
+The remixed version of "Because of You" debuted at number 76 on the Gaon Weekly Singles Chart, and the track "When I Fall" debuted at number 82 on the chart due to After School briefly promoting the song after they finished promotions for the title track.

 Music video

-A music video teaser was unveiled on 23 November and quickly gained over 200,000 views before the release of the full music video.
+A music video teaser for "Because of You" was unveiled on 23 November and quickly gained over 200,000 views before the release of the full music video.
 The full music video was released on 25 November along with the release of the single.